JibrinLab/ojonuba/README.md

 - 👋 Hi, I’m Mustafa Ojonuba Jibrin
-- 👀 I’m interested in food systems, plant pathology, food safety, big data, host-pathogen interactions, epidemiology and evolution of pathogens, management of plant diseases
+- 👀 I’m interested in food systems, plant pathology, food safety, big data, host-pathogen interactions, epidemiology and evolution of pathogens, management of plant diseases, extension
 - 🌱 I’m currently a post doctoral scientist at Washington State University
 - 💞️ I’m looking to collaborate on ag development and research
 - 📫 You can reach me at jibrinmo@gmail.com